Gifts, Benefits and Hospitality Procedure

 The Principles are as follows:

-1. Members of the University are not entitled to food and beverages free-of-charge from the University's Conference and Catering Services, food or beverage outlets or external food and beverage providers contracted by the University.
+3.1.
+University members are not entitled to receive free food and beverages from the University’s Conference and Catering Services, food or beverage outlets, or any external providers contracted by the University.

-3. At meetings or functions of staff members held on or off-campus, University funded food and beverages are not to be served, unless approved by senior management.
+3.3.
+At meetings or functions of staff members held on or off-campus, University funded food and beverages are not to be served, unless approved by Senior Management.
 However, light refreshments may be provided, if this is consistent with the length of the meeting or function and an appropriate use of University resources.

-4. Where non-staff members are in attendance at a formal meeting or function of the University and there is a need to provide food and beverages at this meeting or function, approval from the relevant member of senior management is required.
+3.4.
+Where non-staff members are in attendance at a formal meeting or function of the University and there is a need to provide food and beverages at this meeting or function, approval from the relevant member of Senior Management is required.
 When determining the type of food and beverages to be offered at a University meeting or function, a balanced judgment should be made between the costs incurred and the potential benefits to the University.
-Regard should also be had as to whether the proposed hospitality is in line with community expectations and standards in terms of cost, scale, modesty and suitability.
+Consider whether the proposed hospitality aligns with community expectations and standards regarding cost, scale, modesty, and suitability.

 Responsibility